ngesa254/mwongozo/README.md

 # Mwongozo / Umhlahlandlela
-Mwongozo / Umhlahlandlela  is your ultimate companion for navigating DevFest events.
+Mwongozo / Umhlahlandlela  is your ultimate companion for navigating DevFest - DroidCon - FlutterCon events.
 Easily find session schedules, discover tailored recommendations with Gemini multimodal based on your interests.

 Mwongozo – Your Ultimate DevFest Guide